AmolWangate/BDDCucumberFramework/README.md

 16) Command Line Execution – Flexible test execution via command line.
 17) BrowserStack Integration – Cross-browser testing in the cloud with BrowserStack.
 18) CI/CD Ready – Designed for continuous integration and delivery pipelines.

+Setup:

+Clone the repository: git clone https://github.com/AmolWangate/WTWSeleniumProject.git Install dependencies: mvn clean install -DskipTests Running Tests • Using Maven: mvn test -Dbrowser=chrome -Dmode=local • Using TestNG: Right-click on the testng.xml file in your IDE and select "Run". • Running on BrowserStack: Configure BrowserStack credentials and desired capabilities in the remotecaps.properties and change the mode to browserstack in envconfig.properties